NVComputing/nvcomputingsite/resources/usaco.md

 ## Silver
 Silver is substantially harder than Bronze to get past.

-Brute force is **no longer sufficient for many of the later test cases.** It should be used only if you are unable to come up with a more efficient algorithm.
+Brute force **does not work many of the later test cases.** It should be used only if you are unable to come up with a more efficient algorithm, so you can at least get some points for the problem.
-Brute force will usually only get you past the first few test cases.

 To pass, you must know:
 *   Trees and basic graphs.
 (TREES ALMOST ALWAYS SHOW UP ON AT LEAST ONE PROBLEM IN SILVER!).